peterthehan/discord-dad-bot/README.md

 A Discord bot that makes dad jokes.

-The bot was initially created for simple [dad jokes](https://en.wikipedia.org/wiki/Dad_joke) but it can be generalized to send a predetermined message whenever the user's message matches a configured regular expression (regexp).
+This bot was initially created for simple [dad jokes](https://en.wikipedia.org/wiki/Dad_joke) but it can be generalized to send a predetermined message whenever the user's message matches a configured regular expression (regexp).

 <div align="center">
   <img